luckydayteam/code-challenge/ops/README.md

 ## Goals

 This challenge is designed to test your skills with:
-* Building into AWS: vpc, alb, ec2, asg
+* Building into AWS: VPC, ALB, EC2, ASG
 * Infrastructure-as-code (Iac) using Cloudformation, Terraform, or Serverless Framework
 * Git